benwoo1110/A-List-of-Sorts-v2/README.md

 ![Alt text](design/splash_screen.png)
 Visualisation for sorting algorithms v2.
 Upped a notch from [version 1](https://github.com/benwoo1110/A-List-of-Sorts).
-This program provides animates simple, common and popular sorting algorithms, to allow people to learn more able these algorithms and how the work.</br>
+This program provides animates simple, common and popular sorting algorithms, to allow people to learn more about these algorithms and how the work.
+The [source code](code/) also provides a great example for object orented programming with pygame.</br>

 ## Sorting Algorithms:
 * Bubble sort